Follow

 Output:

-We use format specifiers to tell Python that you have to substitute the given value in that specific position.
+We use format specifiers to tell Python that the given value must be substituted in that specific position.

-I used the "%s" format specifier to insert the string "Python" on that specific position.
+We used the "%s" format specifier to insert the string "Python" in that specific position.

 We have some format specifiers that we use commonly: